-It would be a challenge to think that it only takes a “good” contact with a foreign buyer to start sending his very first pallets to the other side of the world … I can already hear those who say :
+It would be a challenge to think that it only takes a “good” contact with a foreign buyer to start sending your very first pallets to the other side of the world … I can already hear those who say:

 “Pfff !!!
-That’s exactly how it happened for me!”
+Yet that’s exactly how it happened for me! ”

 I did not say it was not possible, only that if everything went well, you were lucky … I don’t know about you, but I don’t like surprises (well not in my business).
 I like to prepare myself as much as possible, study everything so as not to find myself stuck in managing a crisis of a container stuck in customs, problems to get paid or productions unable to deliver …

-The best way to have this feeling of control (all relative, I understand) is to implement a planned export approach.
+The best way to have this feeling of control (all relative, I can imagine) is to implement a planned export process.
 This is called international strategic planning.

 Developing internationally is expensive and can be complicated!
 The best attitude to adopt is therefore to move forward in a methodical and organized way.